Nikkhil Advani: Film career

-In 2009, Advani directed Chandni Chowk to China, an action comedy film that stars Akshay Kumar and Deepika Padukone in the lead roles with Mithun Chakraborty and Hong Kong action cinema actor Gordon Liu.
+He next directed Chandni Chowk to China, an action comedy film starring Akshay Kumar and Deepika Padukone in the lead roles, marking Kumar's first collaboration with both Padukone and Advani, while Mithun Chakraborty, Ranvir Shorey and Hong Kong action cinema star Gordon Liu featured in supporting roles.
 The film revolves around a vegetable cutter from Chandni Chowk in Delhi who finds himself on an adventure in China after the residents of an oppressed village deem him to be the reincarnation of a slain Chinese revolutionary.
 The film was distributed in the U.S. and co-produced by Warner Bros.
-It is Warner Bros.
-Pictures first Hindi film.
-Released on 16 January 2009, it was the third highest-grossing film of the year at the Indian Box Office.
+Being Warner Bros.
+Pictures' first Hindi film, it was the third highest-grossing film of the year at the Indian Box Office.

-Following this Advani produced Jaane Kahan Se Aayi Hai (2010), a Bollywood science fiction romance film directed by Milap Zaveri.
+Following this, Advani produced Jaane Kahan Se Aayi Hai (2010), a Bollywood science fiction romance film written and directed by Milap Zaveri.
 It stars Riteish Deshmukh, Jacqueline Fernandez, Sonal Sehgal, and Ruslaan Mumtaz in lead roles.

-In 2006, Advani directed and wrote the story and screenplay Patiala House (2011) starring Rishi Kapoor, Dimple Kapadia, Akshay Kumar and Anushka Sharma in the title roles.

-Advani is a National Award-winning filmmaker whose children's film Delhi Safari (2012) was India's first 3-D Stereoscopic animation feature.
-It advocated for wildlife conservation and is currently being developed into a full-fledged franchise in Hollywood.
+Later, he wrote and directed Patiala House in 2011, starring Rishi Kapoor, Dimple Kapadia, Akshay Kumar and Anushka Sharma in the title roles.
+The children's film Delhi Safari (2012), his next venture, was India's first 3D Stereoscopic animation feature advocating for wildlife conservation.

-After this release, Advani partnered with Monisha Advani and Madhu Bhojwani to form Emmay Entertainment, a motion picture production company.
-The first feature film produced by Emmay Entertainment was D-Day (2013), a film directed by Advani, in association with DAR Motion Pictures, which was released on 19 July 2013, which was received with positive reviews along with a few awards.

-Advani's recent directorial work has been produced under the Emmay Entertainment banner, founded by Monisha Advani, Madhu Bhojwani, and himself.
-The production house is one of Mumbai's leading production companies creating innovative and edgy content for both feature films and Web and is currently working with Disney, Fox Star India, Netflix, Amazon Prime, and Sony.

-Headlined by Emmay Entertainment, the production house released films like Airlift (2016), starring Akshay Kumar and Nimrat Kaur, based on true-life events of the evacuation of 170,000 Indians from Kuwait during the first Gulf War.
-Airlift is produced by T-Series, Cape of Good, Emmay Entertainment, and Abundantia Entertainment.
-The film was their first to cross 1 billion on the box office and also their first to receive a National Award.